 Please be pedantic and skeptical of your cases and strive to establish the diagnosis with supporting information.

 It is difficult to have a dogmatic definition for each level (see below) as this largely depends on the case.
 A good rule of thumb is to ask yourself this:

 "Would a pedantic high-end peer-reviewed journal accept the diagnosis if you submitted it as a case report?"

 This is especially true for rare, atypical or generally unusual cases.
-Remembering a saying popularised by Carl Sagan "Extraordinary claims require extraordinary evidence".
-Before we can accept a diagnostic certainty of "certain" or "almost certain" we need you to mount a compelling case, and in such instances, it will require histology reports or slides, operative photos etc.
+Remembering a saying popularized by Carl Sagan "Extraordinary claims require extraordinary evidence."
+3. Before we can accept a diagnostic certainty of "Certain" or "Almost certain" we need you to mount a compelling case, and in such instances, it will require histology reports or slides, operative photos, etc.

-The user interface to set Diagnostic certainty (DC) is visible immediately below the title in case edit mode.
+The user interface to set diagnostic certainty is visible immediately below the title in case edit mode.
 It comprises a slider, with descriptions of each state.

 The status of cases is indicated with a colored dot (see below).

 the preferred diagnosis is one of a number of possible diagnoses, and although it is perhaps more likely, other conditions remain viable alternatives

 cases like this are only sometimes worthwhile, but often they are not